This is an except from a book I am writing called “Close Call: Living in the Image of God.”

 To ease my skepticism, Salmon offered to introduce me to several people in the United States who have visited him in order to prove his ministry is legitimate.
 But, like most Americans, I am skeptical of people who contact me online because of all the dishonest people trolling the Internet for handouts.

 One day, I was about to tell him in a nice way that I’m not in a position to visit him and probably not the guy to rally the troops back home around him.
-But, as I was writing Salmon, the Lord reminded me of a scene that I have relived in my head several times a week since I returned from a business trip to Pune, India in February.
+But, as I was writing Salmon, the Lord reminded me of a scene a recent business trip I made to Pune, India.

 The woman looked like she was either talking to herself like someone whose mind was not right or she was chanting to one of the thousands of Gods worshipped in that part of the world.

 Everyday we drove by, my heart hurt for that one woman.
-“Lord, why did you give me all of this and leave her with nothing,” I thought to myself.
+On my last day in Pune, I thought to myself, “Lord, why did you give me all I have and leave her with nothing?”
 “I did not leave her with nothing,” He said, “I gave her you.”

 There wasn’t a convenient way for me to help her on that trip.
 I left Pune wishing there was something I could do to help her or others like her in India.

 On this morning when I was contemplating my response to Salmon, I asked myself if Salmon could be God granting my wish.
-So I said, Lord, if Salmon’s ministry is legitimate and he contacted me because of Your divine guidance, please direct Jennifer and me to see how you want us to help.
+So I said, Lord, if Salmon’s ministry is legitimate and he contacted me because of Your divine guidance, please show Jennifer and me how you want us to help.

 After a couple of weeks of Salmon’s persistence I asked God again to change my heart if Salmon was who he said he was.
-Then one morning Salmon asked me if we could have a video call through WhatsApp.
+Then one morning Salmon asked me if we could have a video call.
 I wasn’t sure I wanted to commit to giving Salmon that level of access to me.
 But God had been starting to change my heart.

 I asked God to speak clearly to me about how He wanted me to interact with Salmon.
 Then I opened my morning devotional which spoke as clear as if God had written the answer on a Big Chief notebook tablet.